ManixI/ludumDare54/issues.md

  - [33] associate powerups with platform to guarantee at reachable height
  - [34] procedurally generate platforms as player moves
  - **[35]** more interesting platform patterns
+ - [36] fix warping up when colliding with side of platform, should stop movement instead
  - [44] define play area with camera instead of gdx.graphics
  - [47] revert issues 27 and 29
  - [48] add ceiling